concordia-publishing-house/unite-help/groups-tab.md

 # Groups

-(Insert tool bar image)

 * The Groups page displays any groups that you have created

 (Insert Groups Image)